Diesel-Net/kiwi-8/README.txt

 https://en.wikipedia.org/wiki/CHIP-8

-I have included pre-built binaries for both Windows and Mac OS X (.exe file and .app bundle respectively)
+I have included pre-built binaries for both Windows and MacOS (.exe file and .app bundle respectively)

 Most games are playable, however there are still quite a few bugs here and there.